Takshshah-16/FNP-Sales-Analysis/README.md

 ---

 ### **How to Use the Dashboard**
 1. Open the Excel file containing the dashboard.
-[Download the Sales Analysis Dashboard](https://github.com/Takshshah-16/FNP-Sales-Analysis/raw/main/Project2.xlsx)
+[Download the FNP Sales Analysis Dashboard](https://github.com/Takshshah-16/FNP-Sales-Analysis/raw/main/Project2.xlsx)

 2. Explore the pre-built charts and graphs for a holistic view of sales performance.
 3. Use the provided slicers to filter data based on your desired parameters, such as time periods, occasions, or product categories.